smarr/are-we-fast-yet/README.md

 sudo pip install ReBench
 ```

-#### 1.2.3 Download and Compile Experiments
+#### 2.2.3 Download and Compile Experiments

-All experiments are part of this git repository, which uses submodules to manage the dependencies between source artifacts.
-When cloning the repository, ensure that the submodules are initialized properly:
+All experiments are part of this git repository, which uses submodules to
+manage the dependencies between source artifacts.
+When cloning the repository,
+ensure that the right branch is used and that the submodules are initialized
+properly:

 ```bash
 git clone --recursive -b papers/zero-overhead-mop \
           https://github.com/smarr/selfopt-interp-performance
 ```

-After all repositories have been downloaded, the experiments can be compiled as
+After all repositories have been downloaded, the experiments can be compiled
-follows.
-Please note that this will require further downloads.
-For instance the
+with the `implementations/setup.sh` script.
+Please note that this will require
-RPython-based experiments will download the RPython sources automatically, and
+further downloads.
+For instance the RPython-based experiments will download the
-the JRuby experiments will download all necessary dependencies with Maven.
-The
+RPython sources automatically, and the JRuby experiments will download all
-whole compilation process will take a good while.
-In case of errors, each part
+necessary dependencies with Maven.
+The whole compilation process will take a
-can be started separately with the corresponding `build-$part.sh` script used
+good while.
+In case of errors, each part can be started separately with the
-in `setup.sh`.
+corresponding `build-$part.sh` script used in `setup.sh`.

+To start the compilation:

 ```bash
 cd implementations
 ./setup.sh
 ```

-2. Reexecution Instructions
+3. Reexecution Instructions
 ---------------------------

 To reexecute the benchmarks on a different system and independently verify our